The music is from these places/cultures:

 - Native American

 - World music styles

 - Lexis – various countries and musical instruments

 - Skills – speaking / writing

-- The music clips used here cannot be downloaded so you will need an internet connection in your classroom to play the music. (http://www.bbc.co.uk/schoolradio/subjects/music/clipslibrary/) Scroll down to 'Context – Geographical locations' and click to access the clips.
+- The music clips used here cannot be downloaded so you will need an internet connection in your classroom to play the music.
+The clips are available on the BBC School Radio website - scroll down to 'Context: Geographical locations' to find them.

-- EITHER give pupils in groups a world map and the worksheet (click here), cut up and tell them to put the place names on the map, OR using a large world map at the front of the class ask pupils if they know where the countries are.
+- Give pupils in groups a world map and a set of cards, and tell them to put the place names on the map.
 You may need to help them if their knowledge of geography is limited.

 - Play the samples one at a time and after each one ask pupils to guess where each one comes from.
 Ask pupils what instruments they can hear in each sample and other characteristics of the music.
 Help with unknown vocabulary.
 Then play the sample again.

 - Play the samples again, in random order and ask pupils to say where it is from.